Bachelor of Music

 Master of Music

-The Master of Music Degree programme is offered for majors in orchestral instruments and piano performance, conducting and composition.
-The programme is currently not offered for voice and recording arts majors.
+The Master of Music Degree programme is currently not offered for AY2018/2019.

 Enrolment for the CPE Certificate in Music Leadership takes place at the beginning of each semester in August and January of each academic year.
 There are a limited number of places available for applicants during admission periods.